teamtam/teamtam.github.io/_posts/2015-12-06-xamarin-test-recorder.md

 title: Xamarin Test Recorder
 description:  "Introducing Xamarin Test Recorder"
 author: Benjamin Tam
-dsq_thread_id:
-  - "4382072812"
+dsq_thread_id: "4382072812"
-categories:
-  - Mobile
+categories: Mobile
-tags:
+tags: [Xamarin]
-  - Xamarin
-  - Xamarin Test Cloud
-  - Xamarin Test Recorder
+comments: true
 ---

 By many accounts, Xamarin is a fantastic product that makes it easier for developers to build apps for a range of mobile devices.
 For me however, delivering that functionality well is only 'par for the course'.
 That is, a seamless experience to develop an apk, ipk or appx is what I would simply _expect_ for any offering that promises a common code base targeting multiple mobile platforms.